 Move steps block: this block is used to move the sprite by a finite number of steps

 Turn degrees blocks: these are used to turn the sprite by a specified angle in a clockwise or anti-clockwise direction

 Go to block: is used to move the sprite to a specific position on the stage

 Glide to blocks: is used to move the sprite to a specific position using a gliding movement

 If on edge, bounce block: This is one of the most popular motion blocks used in game design.
 If the sprite hits any of the edges on the stage it will bounce back onto the stage.

 2. Looks Blocks

-These are used to define how the sprite ad background will look.
-Let’s look at some of the popular looks blocks
+These are used to define how the sprite and background will look.
+Let’s look at some of the popular Looks blocks

 Say & think blocks: Say blocks can be used to represent speech by sprites

 Switch costume block: This is used to change the costume of a sprite.
 This block comes in very handy to denote the motion of a sprite such as a bird flapping its wings where each costume can be defined as a stage of motion in the bird’s flight